 When I was a kid I was terrified of crowded buses.
-I was afraid that I would find myself away from the door, and I wouldn’t be able make my way through the crowd.
-Indeed, kind of a stupid thing to be afraid of, but if you think about it, the most subtle way life can test you whether you really want something is to put someone stand in your way.
+I was afraid that I would find myself away from the door, and I wouldn’t be able make my way through the crowd in time to get out at the right station.
+Indeed, kind of a stupid thing to be afraid of, but if you think about it, the most subtle way life can test you whether you really want something is to place some sort of obstacle.

 It’s one of the most difficult things to do: to push people out of your way.
 And it’s more about fear than it’s about kindness.
 It’s more about self-indulgence than it is about altruism.